 Image source: NNGroup

 On the left is an example of a flat site hierarchy.
 It features numerous major categories and just a few vertical levels.
 On the right is an example of a deep site hierarchy.
-It has the same quantity of information as the flat version but is organized into a greater number of sublevels.
+It has the same amount of information as the flat version but is organized into more sublevels.

-There are several benefits and pitfalls to each hierarchy type, but the overarching lesson when it comes to earning sitelinks is that your site organization must be logical and easy to follow.
-Avoid overlapping concepts or multiple avenues to find the same information and ensure your site’s navigation is specific and coherent.
+There are several benefits and pitfalls to each hierarchy type.
+Still, the overarching lesson in earning sitelinks is that your site organization must be logical and easy to follow.
+Avoid overlapping concepts or multiple avenues to find the same information, and ensure your site’s navigation is specific and coherent.

-A clear organization benefits both the user and the search engines that crawl your site to learn what information, products or resources you have to offer.
+Ultimately, clear organization benefits both the user and the search engines that crawl your site to learn what information, products or resources you offer.
+The more organized your website is, the greater your chances of obtaining things like sitelinks, featured snippets and other visibility boosts within organic search results.

 3. Use Structured Data

-Structured data accomplishes this by essentially labeling each piece of content on your site in a way that Google understands.
-Because these labels are standardized, web crawlers get a leg up when “reading” your content.
+Structured data accomplishes this by labeling each piece of content on your site in a way that Google understands.
+Because these labels are standardized (usually using JSON-LD, Microdata, or RDFa), web crawlers get a leg up when “reading” your content.

 4. Submit Your Sitemap